LexSupDev/Interactive-rating-component/README.md

 ### Continued development

-Due to comment on my solution, i wanted to rewrite "rating button" part with <form>.
+Due to comment on my solution, i wanted to rewrite "rating button" part with form tag.

 ### Useful resources